koengr/QCforBusiness/_essentials/background.md

 wealth.
 We automated the most tedious tasks to free up time for leisure and to solve other urgent problems.
 It allowed us to scale factories, supply chains and logistics to unprecedented sizes, allowing us to transport resources around the globe at minimal costs.
-Computer chips, aeroplane wings, heart monitors, and LCD screens have improved with every generation.
+Thanks to computer-aided design, the performance of computer chips, aeroplane wings, heart monitors, and LCD screens has improved with every generation.

 Today, our computers are already incredibly fast.
 In fact, for many applications, there is little economic gain in making these computers even faster.
-Decades-old machines can successfully oversee factory operations, and writing a text document or scheduling a meeting with 8 busy colleagues is not limited by the speed of your computer in any way.
+Decades-old machines can successfully oversee factory operations, and writing a text document or scheduling a meeting with eight busy colleagues is not limited by the speed of your computer in any way.

 However, this book specifically is about the applications where we are still hungry for more computational power.
 For example, by feeding more data into weather models, our forecasts can become more accurate.
-If staff rostering would take less time, we could take better last-minute changes into account.
+If staff rostering would take less time, we could take more last-minute changes into account.
 Accurate predictions of drug reactivity in the human body could save on costly medical trials and reduce the time to market.
 Machine learning models like ChatGPT are still demanding more